anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact:

-The Registrar-Agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/scac".
+The Registrar-Agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint at `/.well-known/brski/scac`.

 As the CA certificate provisioning is crucial from a security perspective, this provisioning SHOULD only be done, if the voucher-response has been successfully processed by pledge as reflected in the voucher status telemetry.